Jenna's recent scan on December 9th was clear!

 While we all still celebrate Jenna's victory, Cancer is still the #1 disease killer of children.
 Cancer kills more children ages 15 and under than AIDS, diabetes, cystic fibrosis, and congenital anomalies COMBINED.

-46 children are diagnosed with cancer each day - each DAY!!!
+At least 46 children are diagnosed with cancer each day - each DAY!!!

-FIFTEEN children die EVERY DAY from their existing cancers.
+At least FIFTEEN children die EVERY DAY from their existing cancers.

 We don't want upset anyone reading this page.
 However, the number of children who contract cancer daily grows steadily.
-It robs children of having of what we (supposed) adults once had and still have - potential.
+It robs children of having of what we (supposed) adults once had and still have - Innocence.

 The numbers of new pediatric cancer cases and deaths of existing cases also grows higher by the day.